Click on the tabs below for information about Paperpile.

 To try the beta on a personal, unmanged device, go to https://paperpile.com/word-plugin/ and download the plugin for Windows or Mac.

-Paperpile now also has beta versions of free apps for both iOS and Android so you can see and manage your references on to go.
+Paperpile now also has free apps for both iOS and Android so you can see and manage your references on to go.
 Search for 'Paperpile' in the relevant App Store to install these.

 Paperpile is designed to be user-friendly and intuitive to use.